 Whether it is copywriting or any other job, starting from the basics is imperative.
 For example, how will it work if you want to become a doctor but don’t know anything about human anatomy?

 Similarly, to become a copywriter, start by studying the field.
 Use Google, read books, view different copies, and gain knowledge.
 It is like science.
 Your copywriting journey will become easy once you get the hang of the critical aspects.

 When you say ‘copywriter,’ it is an umbrella term.
 There are various fields within this term.
 Some of the types of copywriting include:

 - Sales are copywriting etc.

 Once you start reading the works of talented copywriters, you’ll quickly identify the types that fascinate you.
 Narrow down the field choices and settle for the one that best suits you.

 Copywriting is not innate; it’s a skill.
 Like any other field, it requires adequate knowledge.
-So, if you want to become a copywriter, it’s essential to learn- a lot.
+So, to become a copywriter, you must learn a lot.
 Start by reading the works of Joe Coleman, Laurence Blume, and other leading copywriters.

 You can also take free/ paid courses to polish your skills further.
 The best way to learn a new skill is to find a mentor and learn from them.
 So, put your reading glasses on and get ready to learn every trick.

 No matter how much effort you put into learning a skill, it’s useless without good practice.
-Experience teaches far more than just examples, so pick up the pen and start stringing words together.
+Experience teaches more than just examples; pick up the pen and start stringing words together.